OpenNebula/website/content/integrations/backup_extensions/veeam.md

 ## Step 2: Create a backup datastore

 The next step is to create a backup datastore in OpenNebula.
 This datastore will be used by the oVirtAPI module to handle the backup of the Virtual Machines before sending the backup data to Veeam.
 Currently only [Rsync Datastore]({{% relref "../../../product/cluster_configuration/backup_system/rsync.md" %}}) is supported.
+An additional property called ``VEEAM_DS`` must exist in the backup datastore template and be set to ``YES``.

 {{< alert title="Remember" color="success" >}}
 The backup datastore must be created in the backup server configured in step 1.
 Also, remember to add this datastore to any cluster that you want to be able to back up.{{< /alert >}}